kohsuke/ev3/swerve.md

-# Swarve drive test kit
+# Swerve drive test kit

 * Use left analog stick to control the direction of the robot
 * Press one of the four digital buttons (square, triangle, circle, and cross)